What is Revolving Credit?Published on April 15, 2022 by Daniel Azzoli

 Revolving Credit Definition

 One of the main features of revolving credit is that if you’re approved for any sort of revolving credit account, the financial institution that the account is with will give you a credit limit.
-This limit is the highest amount of money you can charge towards that account at one time, and it’s the total amount you can borrow against.
-What this means is that when you buy something using this account, the cost of the purchase will be subtracted from your total credit limit.
+This limit is the highest amount of money you can draw from that account at one time.
+What this means is that when you draw funds from this revolving credit account, that amount will be subtracted from your total credit limit.
 Your available credit will then be however much is left over.
-So, if your credit limit is $1,000 and you make a purchase of $200, you’ll have $800 left.
-As you pay what you’ve used along with any associated interest and/or fees, you’ll keep replenishing your available credit.
+So, if your credit limit is $1,000 and you draw $200, you’ll have $800 left.
+As you pay what you’ve drawn along with any associated interest and/or fees, you’ll keep replenishing your available credit.

 Revolving Credit Examples